Raised PSA

 5 | Two or more of: Gleason score 8, PSA more than 20 microgram/L, Stage T3 or Gleason score 9–10 or Stage T4 |

-Here at The Urology Partnership we can offer a full range of treatments, from active surveillance for low risk disease to robotic assisted radical prostatectomy for intermediate or high risk localised prostate cancer.
+Here at The Urology Partnership we offer a full range of treatments, from active surveillance for low risk disease to robotic assisted radical prostatectomy for intermediate or high risk localised prostate cancer.

-Our specialists Luke Stroman and Adam Jones both regularly perform a high volume of robotic radical prostatectomy ensuring a high quality of surgery.
+Our specialists Luke Stroman and Adam Jones both regularly perform a high volume of robotic radical prostatectomy, ensuring a high quality of surgery.

-If you notice a change in your normal urinating patterns and are concerned it is advisable to seek medical advice.
 Urinary problems are often caused by something other than cancer, for which there are treatments that will help.

 Fast access to PSA tests and results